Frequently Asked Questions

 We have a limited selection of parts available for public browsing in our showroom, including hubs, derailleurs, brake pairs, brake levers, shifters, freewheels/cassettes, splined cranks, pedals, wheels, tires, tubes, fenders, and racks.

 We also have a smaller selection of parts available in our front dock area, including pedals, water bottle cages, handlebars and handlebar bags, kickstands, and grips.
-We consider the dock to be outdoor space, and masks are not required in that area.

 Our showroom and dock are open 12pm-5pm Thursdays, Fridays, and Saturdays.

 Can I volunteer at the Ohio City Bicycle Co-op?

 Yes!
 Please check out our volunteering page.
 All new volunteers must complete a volunteer orientation, even if you’ve already been here to take a class.
 If you have time to stick around after the orientation, our staff can give you a task to do.

 We have volunteering opportunities until 9:00pm on Wednesdays and until 5:00pm on Thursdays, Fridays, and Saturdays.
 We are not open for volunteering on Sundays, Mondays, or Tuesdays.